 Annex A.3.
 WT#3 Scope

-WT#3: Study how to support and enable use of AI in 6G (e.g. AI agent, AI framework).
+WT#3: Study how to support and enable the use of AI in 6G (e.g. AI agent, AI framework).

 NOTE 4: The term AI agent refers to an automated intelligent entity that achieves a specific goal (autonomously or not) on behalf of another entity, by e.g. interacting with its environment, acquiring contextual information, reasoning, self-learning, decision-making, and executing tasks (independently or in collaboration with other AI Agents).
 As the SA1 work is still in progress, adapting the definition of AI agent from SA1 and the use of the term AI agent will be determined as part of the study.
-AI agent does not imply any specific solution.
+An AI agent does not imply any specific solution.

-WT#3.1.1: Study how to natively integrate and use AI technologies (e.g. AI Agent, NF- embedded Distributed AI, Reinforcement Learning, etc.) that were not introduced in 5G into the 6G system? to fulfil 6G service and system performance requirements, support customised services and achieve increased levels of performance, QoS/QoE, efficiency, scalability and resilience, while enabling multi-vendor interoperability, including:
+WT#3.1.1: Study how to natively integrate and use AI technologies (e.g. AI Agent, NF- embedded Distributed AI, Reinforcement Learning, etc.) that were not introduced in 5G into the 6G system to fulfil 6G service and system performance requirements, support customized services and achieve increased levels of performance, QoS/QoE, efficiency, scalability and resilience, while enabling multi-vendor interoperability, including:

 - understanding user (customized service?) requests (e.g. intent) from UE (user?/App?) or AF and network events, (Ref SA1 req?)